Church and Community

 Access to the buildings

 Level access is available into the church and church rooms.
 However there is a step up from the Nave, North and South Aisle level into the Chancel, Slyfield Chapel or Vestry.
-An inspection of the Church, Church Room and Pastoral Centre, made by the Fire Service in January 2009, highlighted no fire hazards requiring special measures and found the access and egress satisfactory.
 There are accessible WCs in the Church Room and Pastoral Centre.